NCERT Exemplar Class 11 Biology Solutions Chapter 8 Cell The Unit Of Life

 Answer:

-Plastids are species-specific and not region-specific and are found in all plants and euglenoids.
-Different type of plastids consists of different pigments thus, imparting different colours to the parts where they are found.
+Plastids are found in plants and euglenoids, not region-specific, but they differ in type and pigment composition.
+Different type of plastids consists of different pigments, thus imparting different colours to the parts where they are found.
 Based on the colour they impart, plastids can be divided into three types:

 Leucoplasts: These are colourless plastids that impart no colour to the parts of the plant where they are located.
 A plant with only leucoplasts is pale white in appearance.
-The primary function of this plastid is to store foods for the plant.
-There are three types of leucoplasts- Amyloplaststs, elaioplasts, and aleuroplast.
-Amyloplast helps in storing starch elaioplast helps in storing fats, and aleuroplast helps in storing proteins.
+The primary function of this plastid is to store food for the plant.
+There are three types of leucoplasts: Amyloplasts, elaioplasts, and aleuroplasts.
+Amyloplast helps in storing starch, elaioplast helps in storing fats, and aleuroplast helps in storing proteins.

 Chromoplasts: These are not colourless but essentially non-green plastids.
 They impart colours other than green to plants.
 Various colours other than green found in petals and fruits are because of chromoplasts.